Content Delivery API

 metadata Metadata User-controlled metadata.

-Note: Currently holds tags property, which contains list of tags assigned to an entry.
+Note: Currently holds tags and concepts property, which contains lists of tags and taxonomy concepts assigned to an entry, respectively.

 sys Sys Common system properties.
 For detailed description of properties, please refer to Common resource attributes.